Incremental and Modular Context-sensitive Analysis: The Algorithm for Incremental and Modular Context-sensitive Analysis

 \section{The Algorithm for Incremental and Modular Context-sensitive Analysis}

-\secend The algorithm that we provide is based on Abstract Interpretation and aimed at performing a goal-directed, top-down analysis of modular Horn Clause programs.
-The idea is to take a program (target), a set of initial call states, and, optionally, analysis results of a previous version of the program, and information about the changes w.r.t.\ the target program.
-The analyzer will annotate the program with information about the current environment at each predicate whenever they are reached when executing the calls described by the initial call states, reusing as much of the provided analysis results as possible.
+\secend We now propose an algorithm that performs a goal-directed, top-down, incremental abstract interpretation of modular Horn clause programs.
+The analyzer takes a program (target), a set of initial call states, and, optionally, analysis results of a previous version of the program, and information about the changes w.r.t.\ the target program.
+The analyzer will annotate the program with information about the current state of the variables at each clause and literal whenever they are reached when executing the calls described by the initial call states, reusing as much of the provided analysis results as possible.